-- The designated first-contact for overseas students being Tia Burton (Student Services Officer),
+- The designated first-contact for overseas students being Tia Burton (Dean of Students),

-- The designated contact for all students who need academic support being Hanlie van Rooyen (Study Ready Lecturer),
+- The designated contact for all students who need academic support being Anne van Oudtshoorn (Study Ready Lecturer), or Hanlie van Rooyen (Study Ready Tutor),

 - The need to discuss academic concerns with Dr Anton Beukes (Dean of Studies) as regularly as required and that referral to third-party services is an option,

 - PBC’s reciprocal arrangement with Murdoch University, giving students free access to their library,

 - The different options available for pastoral care when required, and

 - PBC students are walking distance from the Karrinyup shopping centre and bus stops close to the campus; therefore, it is possible for students to get around Perth without the need for a car.

 The Perth Bible College facilities include a number of self-contained units.
 These units are either one, two or three-bedroom units and can be supplied with or without furnishings.
 PBC can accommodate single students (typically shared living arrangements, one student per bedroom), married students and families, depending on the availability of units.
 PBC can provide basic furnishing for units if desired.
 Furnishings include a washing machine, refrigerator, cooking facilities & implements, essential kitchen items (crockery and cutlery), beds, lounge chairs, built-in wardrobes and study desk.
 Residents do need to provide their own bedding and personal items.